 The native language of PMX is FORTRAN and its home port is DOS.
 The basic distribution contains the FORTRAN sources, and binaries that will run in a DOS window on a PC with WINDOWS95 or higher.
-Thanks to some very helpful individuals, ports are available for Macintosh and UNIX (see section 6 on page 22).
+Availability of ready-made distributions for other operating systems depends on volunteer efforts; they will be posted as submitted to the software section of the Werner Icking Archive at http://icking-music-archive/software/indexmt6.html.